 Our COVID19 Protocols

-At this time, most of our therapists are providing only telehealth services.
+At this time, most of our therapists are providing a mix of in office and telehealth services.
 For those that are scheduling any in office appointment, we are taking multiple precautions in order to provide a safe environment for everyone, including:

 - Sanitizing common areas that include frequently touched objects (doorknobs, pens, faucets, etc) multiple times throughout the day